patrick-men/RaspberryPi_Stuff/weather_notification/README.md

 These links offered the grounds for working on this.
 Most things have been adapted for the intended use:
 - pushbullet: https://iotdesignpro.com/projects/home-security-system-using-raspberry-pi-and-pir-sensor-with-push-notification-alert
 - API: https://www.geeksforgeeks.org/python-find-current-weather-of-any-city-using-openweathermap-api/

+## Version 2
+I tried to read more than just two pieces of data to get a better overview of how the day's weather would look.
+To do this, I read more data from the .json and turned it into a graph.
+This is then sent to my phone with pushbullet.